-Like many of my veteran colleagues, I came back from service in the Navy with post-traumatic stress disorder, depression and chronic pain which, so far, my healthcare provider could not solve with all the prescription I have to swallow.
-Do you know a way out?
+Many veterans came back from service with post-traumatic stress disorder, depression and chronic pain which, so far, could not be solved with synthetics to swallow.

-However, to be fair enough, it is no less but the U.S. Navy with Army Col. Richard Petri, chief of physical medicine and integrative health services at the navy base in your hometown Fort Bliss, Texas, to whom - especially as a doctor - I owe deep respect.
+However, it is no less but the U.S. Navy with Army Col. Richard Petri, chief of physical medicine and integrative health services at the navy base in Fort Bliss, Texas, to whom we owe deep respect.

 Because they have understood that seemingly ‘modern’ medicine with lots of pharmaceutical drugs and technical modalities are not the final answer for veteran’s needs suffering from post-traumatic stress disorders, chronic pain, and other ailments.

 Take research at Massachusetts’ Benson-Henry Institute for Mind-Body Medicine proving, inter alia, a 40% reduction in doctor visits among their mind-body patients.
 Demonstrating that our body is a systemic natural phenomenon with health being influenced by emotions, thoughts, and social relationship.